 InVision App has me wrapped around its finger.
-It knows its audience and its audience’s interests.
-This recent obsession with a company’s weekly newsletter proves a pretty neat point: It’s still possible to fully capture the attention of your reader via email, and the key isn’t just good design or great inbox placement — though those two things definitely do help.
+It knows its audience and their interests.
+This recent obsession with a company’s weekly newsletter shows that it’s possible to fully capture the attention of your reader via email, and the key isn’t just good design or great inbox placement — though those two things definitely do help.

 To this day, despite the endless “email is dead” claims, email still remains one of the best channels for consistently reaching customers.
-While it’s natural to assume that social media is the better way to go, the numbers say otherwise: According to Optimonster, 77% of consumers prefer email over social media for personal and permission-based promotional messages.
-Additionally, 66% of users stated that they have made a purchase as a result of a marketing message they received by email.
+While some may say that social media is the better way to go, the numbers say otherwise: According to Optimonster, 60% of consumers prefer email over social media for personal and permission-based promotional messages.
+Additionally, 60% of customers stated that they have made a purchase as a result of a marketing message they received by email.

-So, yeah, email is pretty important.
-It’s more effective than social media, and you’ve got a higher chance of gaining a sale through email.
+So, email is pretty important.
+It’s more effective than social media, and it provides a greater chance of gaining a sale.

 The big question isn’t “Why email?”
 It’s “How do I get my email read?”
-By the end of 2018, the number of emails sent daily averaged 235 billion.
-With so many emails flooding inboxes, it’s reasonable to wonder if our emails are as effective as they can be, or even read at all.
+By the end of 2019, the number of emails sent daily averaged 246 billion.
+With so many emails flooding inboxes, it’s reasonable to wonder if our emails are as effective as they can be and if they are even read at all.

 What’s the key to hooking your reader’s attention?
-It’s simple, really.
 The key is language.
 According to expert copywriter Liston Witherill, “Copy can boost your sales by almost 20 times on the same offer.”

 In this article, we explore the basic principles of powerful copywriting, including how to write from your customers’ perspective, build trust, and craft a strong call to action.
 Here are our top five do’s and don’ts of email copywriting strategies to make sure your emails get opened and clicked on: